2010 WNBA season: Sacramento Monarchs dispersal draft

-Four of the twelve teams making selections waived their picks.

-2010 WNBA Draft
+Draft

 The WNBA Draft lottery was held on November 5, 2009.
 The lottery teams were the Sacramento Monarchs, Minnesota Lynx (from N.Y.), Minnesota Lynx, Connecticut Sun and Chicago Sky.
 The top pick was awarded to Minnesota.
 Since Sacramento folded after the lottery, all the teams following Sacramento in the draft simply moved up a pick.
 Minnesota subsequently traded the first overall pick to Connecticut.

 The 2010 WNBA Draft was held on April 8, 2010, in Secaucus, New Jersey.
 Coverage of the first round was shown on ESPN2 (HD).
 Second and third round coverage was shown on ESPNU and NBA TV.